Japanese Fluffy White Bread

 - 35 g (3 tablespoons ) unsalted butter

-put all the dry ingredients into a stand mixer bowl.While the mixer running, add in water in slow and steady stream.It’s always a good idea to scrape down the side.Knead for 10 minutes or until the gluten develops.
+Put all the dry ingredients into a stand mixer bowl.While the mixer running, add in water in slow and steady stream.（It’s always a good idea to scrape down the side.）Knead for 10 minutes or until the gluten develops.
 When you stretch the dough, if it stretches very thin, it's OK to proceed.
 Add room temperature butter.Knead another 2 to 3 minutes until the dough comes back together.
-Grease the bowl with a couple of drops of vegetable oil or oil spray.Shape your dough into a bowl and cover with a plastic wrap.Let it rise at the warm spot for 30 to 45 minutes.
-After 30 minutes, the dough should puff up a little bit.Punch the dough to activate the yeast.Fold the edges of the dough into the center and shape into a ball again.What this does is releasing the gas and take a fresh air into the dough, and activate the yeast to the enen more.
+Grease a bowl with a couple of drops of vegetable oil or oil spray.Shape your dough into a bowl and cover with a plastic wrap.Let it rise at the warm spot for 30 to 45 minutes.
+After 45 minutes, the dough should rise almost double in volume.Punch the dough down to activate the yeast.Fold the edges of the dough into the center and shape into a ball again.What this does is releasing the gas and take a fresh oxgen into the dough to activate the yeast to the enen more.

 Let it rise for 30 to 45 mins until double in bulk.

-If you poke the dough with a dusted finger, and it doesn't spring back, it is proofed enough.
-Take out the dough on the dusted working surface and divide into 4.
+When you poke the dough with a dusted forefinger, and it doesn't spring back, it is proofed enough.
+Take out the dough onto the dusted working surface and divide into 4.

 This is not good.